-ESTJs want to be in charge of their life and travel experiences.
+ESTJs want to oversee their life and travel experiences.
 They are hyper-organized and are natural at getting people to join in on their adventures.

-ESTJs get energized by human contact, but they like to be in control and thrive in structured experiences.
+ESTJs get energized by human contact, but they like to control and thrive in structured experiences.
 ESTJs are the ideal people to plan a group vacation.

-ESTPs thrive on excitement and don’t like to sit around for long.
+ESTPs thrive on excitement and do not like to sit around for long.
 You are likely to find ESTPs climbing mountains or bungee jumping.

 ESTPs find it easy to adapt to new environments.
 They thrive when they are involved in whatever adventures life brings.